crimson-requiem/candle-wick/README.md

 <br>
 macOS: Probably won't work.
 Sorry. :(
 # Instructions
 Run the executable.
 Do not close it.
 It will be an empty command window, and that's because it has no GUI or anything similar.
-If your controllers disconnect, it _will_ close.
+If your controllers disconnect, ~~it _will_ close.~~ it no longer closes as of v1.3, and will instead spam with 'Unplugged.
+Will not work until plugged back in.'
+Plug it back in as soon as possible.
 <br>
 If followed, this should work smoothly.
 # Controls